-If your children is placed on the SEND register, this will be done with your consent.
-You will be invited to a termly provision review either at your child's parents evening or a separate appointment.
-At this meeting, progress will be shared with you, and you and your child will be involved in planning next steps.
+If your child is placed on the SEND register, this will be done with your consent.
+You will be invited to a termly provision review separate to your child's parents evening.
+At this meeting, progress and attainment will be shared with you, and you will be involved in planning next steps.
 We will ask you what progress you have seen and talk through any concerns.